 What Hard Water Is Doing To Your Skin

-Hard water has many internal health benefits, but what does it do to your skin?
-Due to the minerals present in hard water, it can actually leave a build-up of these minerals on your body.
+Hard water may have internal health benefits, but what does it do to your skin?
+Due to the minerals present in hard water, it actually leaves a build-up of these minerals on your body.

 When the pores are blocked with minerals, nothing can escape from them.
 Additionally, clogged pores may cause skin conditions such as eczema, psoriasis, and acne.

 What Hard Water Is Doing To Your Hair

 Hard water may be better for your internal health, but not so great for your skin.
 How does it affect your hair?